Shipping with DHL Ecommerce on Managed Markets

 Shipping coverage for DHL eCommerce with Managed Markets

-If your shipment is lost or damaged, then contact Shopify Support to submit a claim.
+DHL eCommerce claims must be submitted within of 90 days from the date DHL eCommerce first scans the package at one of their distribution centers.
 If a package arrives damaged, then you can submit a claim immediately regardless of the shipping service.
-Packages have a claims window of 90 days from the date DHL eCommerce first scans the package at one of their distribution centers.
-DHL eCommerce packages are only eligible for a lost claim after 21 days when the tracking displays the package is still in the United States, or 45 days when the package is in the international phase of transit.
+DHL eCommerce packages are only eligible for a lost claim after 21 days when the tracking indicates that the package is still in the United States, or 45 days when the package is in the international phase of transit.
 Learn more about DHL eCommerce lost claim instructions.